 “Trauma” plates, also called Special Threat plates, are normally a thin plate that’s designed to be worn with your existing soft armour.
 These are typically very thin and light and you can barely notice them in your armour.
 They simply slip into the existing pocket on the front of your carrier.
 These plates are NOT generally certified because they are too small for NIJ’s testing criteria, so it’s up to the plate manufacturer to specify (usually on a label on the plate) the Special Threats that the plate protects against.

 Trauma Plates come in a wide variety of technologies, from steel to polyethylene.
 Steel plates are an older style and aren’t worn much these days.
 They are heavy and, if you check the label on them, are generally not rated for any threat protection.
 Newer trauma plates normally are expressed as “Level IIIA+”.
 This isn’t an NIJ designation, but rather just implies that the plate exceeds Level IIIA.
-There are almost no trauma plates that will stop rifle rounds, but a Trauma Plate will certainly add protection to your soft armour.
 Trauma plates are normally fairly small; 5″x8″, 7″x9″, and 8″x10″.

-That said, there are SOME trauma plates that are designed to stop rifle rounds.
-The “C-Shock” plate from Armor Express is a 5×8 plate that will stop Level III rifle rounds.
-Also, Angel Armor’s “Truth Snap” plates are a combination system that allows you to wear a thin/light Level IIIA+ plate, a rifle plate that will stop a 7.62 round (AK-47) or if you wear them together, a .223/5.56 round.
+There are SOME small plates that are designed to stop rifle rounds.
+The “C-Shock” and “H-Shock” plates from Armor Express are available starting at 5″x8″ plate that will stop Level III rifle rounds.
+Also, Angel Armor’s “Truth Snap” plates are a combination system that allows you to wear a thin/light Level IIIA+ plate, a rifle plate that will stop a 7.62 round (AK-47) or if you wear them together, they’re rated at full Level III and will also stop a .223/5.56 round.
 See more HERE .
-While the Angel Armor plates are not full Level III plates, they will stop common rifle threats and are very light so you can wear them all day.
-Better to have an almost-level-III plate on your body than have a full Level III plate safely stored in the trunk.
+They will stop common rifle threats and are very light so you can wear them all day.

 Other Testing Protocols